A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 3. Family succession

 The family succession exit (or legacy exit) keeps a profitable business ‘in the family’.
 Commonly used for small or privately owned companies, planning for a family succession is no less important than any other type of exit.
-This is an appealing option for those who want to pass down their company legacy to a child or family member who has the knowledge and skills to run the business effectively.
+This is an appealing option for those who want to pass down their company legacy to a child or family member with the knowledge and skills to run the business effectively.

 Advantages of family succession

 A family member may work within the company, or be employed outside the business to gain skills and experience that prepare them for leadership.
 As the new owner has a close connection to the daily business operations, the exit process can be smooth for employees.
-The person exiting may advise or consult after exiting to ensure their legacy and provide support to the successor.
+The person exiting may advise or consult after exiting to ensure their legacy and to provide support to the successor.

 Disadvantages of family succession